The ultimate 6 days itinerary in Amboise, Loire Valley

 The great thing about Amboise is that it’s full of minor castles and manors… Which allows you to stay in one!
 So many beautiful ones out there, but I recommend these few:

-Follow this romantic 6 days itinerary in Amboise
+Follow this romantic 6-day itinerary in Amboise

 And here it is, the full guide to spending the best 6 days in Amboise!
 I would say 6 days is the perfect amount of time to spend in Amboise, to allow you to explore the city and organize day trips.
 It has all the elements for a change of scenery or for the perfect romantic week to sweep your significant other off their feet.
 Just follow this daily itinerary: